-Comparative studies of vocabulary such as those of Schüssler Fiorenza, cited by Culpepper (John, 99-101), showing a greater frequency of Pauline and Lucan vocabulary in Revelation than words from John's Gospel, should be interpreted in the light of these observations.
-Is it not possible that the author John himself had learnt or augmented his Greek vocabulary by reading the works of Luke and Paul, or that the scribes helping to translate John's text of the Book of Revelation had also been copying the Gospel of Luke and the letters of Paul, and that is why there are similarities in vocabulary with these works?
+Comparative studies of vocabulary such as those of Schüssler Fiorenza, cited by Culpepper (John, 99-101), should be interpreted in the light of these variables.
+Is it not possible that the scribes correcting the vocabulary of John's text of the Book of Revelation had also been copying the Gospel of Luke and the letters of Paul, and that is why there are similarities in vocabulary with these works?